Risto-Stevcev/aclp/README.md

 ## Examples

-Tested with SWI and Trealla:
+Tested with SWI, Trealla, Scryer, and Tau:

 ```
 ?- [alp_int].